Breville Barista Express vs Sage Barista Pro

 Cons

-- Higher price point than Barista Express
+- Higher price than Barista Express

 Sage Barista Pro wins